pre63/pbn/content/terrafirmanews.com/articles/m3gan-2-0-the-future-of-horror-in-hollywood.md

 Ultimately, *M3GAN 2.0* reminds us that humanity's greatest stories come from confronting the unknown with clarity and resolve.
 Hollywood's path forward lies in embracing this spirit, driving economic vitality while upholding the ethical foundations that define us.

 ![Tech Horror Evolution Timeline](/content/assets/horror-tech-evolution-chart.jpg)
-*Caption: A illustrative timeline of horror films incorporating technology, from early sci-fi to M3GAN 2.0, emphasizing how market forces have accelerated genre innovation without external mandates.*
+*A illustrative timeline of horror films incorporating technology, from early sci-fi to M3GAN 2.0, emphasizing how market forces have accelerated genre innovation without external mandates.*